Nitishdwivedi01/Insurance_Data_Analysis/README.md

 # Insurance_Data_Analysis

-This project serves as a practical demonstration of data analysis skills, from raw data to insightful visualizations, making it a valuable addition to a data analyst's portfolio.
+This project serves as a practical demonstration of my data analysis skills, from raw data to insightful visualizations.
 This repository features a comprehensive Data Analysis Capstone Project designed to demonstrate proficiency in extracting, transforming, analyzing, and visualizing complex datasets to inform strategic business decisions.
 Focused on an insurance company's policy sales over the past three financial years, this project mirrors real-world analytical challenges.

 My Role & Core Skills Demonstrated: